 3. Ask Questions

-When I went through a divorce I made a lot of assumptions that ultimately caused me some problems.
-One of them was assuming the courts automatically side with mothers and seek to give them more custody rights (not true).
-I also got a lot of good tips I wouldn’t have otherwise considered, such as not speaking poorly of the other parent even if your interactions are challenging.
+When going through a divorce it can be common to make a lot of assumptions that magnify feelings of fear or cause problems.
+One example is assuming the courts automatically side with mothers and seek to give them more custody rights (not true).
+By asking questions it is possible to get a lot of good tips you may not have otherwise considered, such as not speaking poorly of the other parent even if your interactions are challenging.
 It puts your child in a lose-lose situation since they either have to agree with you and think poorly of one parent or disagree with you and think poorly of you.
-Either way it isn’t something I wanted my child to experience.
+Either way it isn’t something fair for a child to experience.

 Finding others who have experienced what you’re going through, taking classes, or seeking other forms of professional help can be a way to get helpful tips on what to do.
 In the middle of a divorce people usually aren’t at their best and emotions can run high.
 One way to maintain sanity during a chaotic experience is to get answers to questions and trust the perspective of those who have also been divorced but are further down the path.
 It also makes sense to seek out those who travel the path often with others such as therapists or lawyers.